mbbx6spp/funalgebra/README.md

 the initial definition of these types to the full array of *interfaces* it may possess.
-We will do this, this time in Scala, via one implementation of the typeclass pattern, which uses a feature of Scala called `implicits`, which is a powerful construct.
+We will do this, this time in Scala, via one implementation of the typeclass pattern, which uses a feature of Scala called `implicits`, which is a powerful and much more general construct.

 As with all powerful things, much harm may be caused when used improperly.
-Beware of the sharp edges in Scala, there are many, but remember it offers a lot of bang for your buck if you don't need adult supervision.
+Beware of the sharp edges in Scala, there are many, but remember it offers a lot of bang for your buck if you don't always need adult supervision.
 However, it isn't for everyone! :)

 ## TODO: Laws & Order ;)